testreet/rnmrfit/README.md

 ### Loading 1D data

-As it stands, the `nmrfit` package relies on previously processed data that it loads from the `pdata` folder of an NMR experiment.
+As it stands, the `rnmrfit` package relies on previously processed data that it loads from the `pdata` folder of an NMR experiment.
 The following creates an `NMRData1D` object that is used to store NMR data.

 ```